 Are There Things To Do in Louisville, KY with Kids?

 YES!
 There are tons of things to do with kids in Louisville!
 While our list is not specifically geared toward to families, we include many fun things for kids in Louisville.

 Is Louisville considered Southern or Midwestern?

-Historically, all states south of the Ohio River have been considered to be part of the Southern United States – so Louisville is a city in the most northern reaches of the South – or the Upper South.
+Historically, all states south of the Ohio River have been considered to be part of the Southern United States – so Louisville is in the most northern reaches of the South – or the Upper South.

 Technically not part of the Midwest (which only includes states north of the Ohio River), Louisville feels midwestern with a down-to-earth spirit and friendly locals.

 One of the best things about Louisville is that visitors get to experience the beautiful blend of two American cultures.